 could be improved to increase accessibility of contracts to the SME

-Published in 2016, Ten Principles for Procuring Better Outcomes, clarifies how public client organisations can get better possible outcomes when they procure architectural services.
+Published by RIBA in 2016, Ten Principles for Procuring Better Outcomes, clarifies how public client organisations can get better possible outcomes when they procure architectural services.

 The document highlights some of the principal concerns with how public buildings are currently commissioned in the UK and makes recommendations as to how reform could stimulate growth in the economy.